nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Title

 The `<title>` element of every `xhtml` content document must match the main heading of the content document in question.
-For front- and rearmatter content, if the document does not have a heading, the `aria-label` value of the main `<section>` element is to be used instead.
+For front- and backmatter content, if the document does not have a heading, the `aria-label` value of the main `<section>` element is to be used instead.
 If bodymatter content does not have headings, use the three first words of the content, followed by a space and en ellipsis character (not three points).

 #### Metadata